-PHIRI’s vision is to set up a Research Infrastructure to generate the best available evidence for research on health and well-being of populations as impacted by COVID-19.
+PHIRI is the roll-out of the Distributed Infrastructure on Population Health (DIPoH) which aims to generate the best available evidence for research on health and well-being of populations as impacted by COVID-19.
 PHIRI will allow for better coordinated efforts across national and European stakeholders to generate the best COVID-19 population health knowledge, by enhancing the identification of data sources, access, assessment and reuse of data on COVID-19 determinants, risk setting and outcomes.
-In doing so, PHIRI lays the foundation for a federated research infrastructure on population health.
 The project outlines the activities and resources needed to ultimately improve national health information systems and provide an integrated salutation at EU level, in link with the European Health Data Space and COVID-19 data platform while ensuring FAIR and ELSI principles.

 PHIRI aims to facilitate and support open, interconnected, and data-driven research through the sharing of cross-country COVID-19 population health information and exchange of best practices related to data collection, curation, processing, use and reuse of data following ELSI and FAIR principles.
 The objectives of the project are: